Building Accessible Websites

 For more information on ARIA, see the ARIA in the Resources section.

 The A11Y Project is a community-driven effort to make web accessibility easier.
-Check out their accessibility basics section to learn about basic accessibility principles, their accessible pattern and widget library, and their resources section for more information on accessibility software, blogs, books, and tools.
+Check out The A11Y Project site to learn about basic accessibility principles, their accessible pattern and widget library, and their resources on accessibility software, blogs, books, and tools.

 The W3C’s Web Accessibility Initiative (WAI) is an effort to help improve the accessibility of the web.
 Their site provides a variety of resources for Getting Started with Web Accessibility, Designing for Inclusion, tutorials and presentations, and more.